Yoyito3D1/Yoyito3D1/README.md

 ## 💼 Highlight Projects

 - 📱 **Patinfly** – Android app for smart bike rental using Jetpack Compose and Clean Architecture
-- 🤖 **AI Training Recommender** – Smart training suggestions based on user profile + gamification
+- 🤖 **AI Gender Classificator** – Smart training classificator using pandas.
 - 🧼 **PDF Watermark Remover** – Backend in FastAPI + frontend in React for document cleanup

 ---